TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2-configure-the-backends-inputforms.rst

 Backend's List Module.
 The key `showRecordFieldList` contains a comma-separated list of field values whose values will be shown in the info dialogue of the table.
-This dialogue may be reached through a right-click on the icon of the rowset choosing the `Info` option.
-Altering the option `maxDBListItems` you can set how many rowsets will be shown in the List Module without switching to the detail view of the database table.
-Then again, the number of rowsets shown on a page in this perspective may be set via `maxSingleDBListItems`.
+This dialogue may be reached through a right-click on the icon of the row set choosing the `Info` option.
+Altering the option `maxDBListItems` you can set how many row sets will be shown in the List Module without switching to the detail view of the database table.
+Then again, the number of row sets shown on a page in this perspective may be set via `maxSingleDBListItems`.
 Setting the option `always_description` to *true* the corresponding helping texts always show up.